USHA Board postpones events through August. Plans are being made for 2020 National Four-Wall Singles and Doubles events in Fall.

-- USHA events through June, the Four-Wall Nationals (Minneapolis) and Wallball Nationals (Brooklyn, NY) are being postponed and the immediate plan is to stay at least two months ahead of event scheduling.
+- USHA events through August, the Four-Wall Nationals (Minneapolis), Wallball Nationals (Brooklyn, NY) and One-Wall Nationlas (Brooklyn, NY) are being postponed and the immediate plan is to stay at least two months ahead of event scheduling.

 - Regarding the state of the USHA, we reduced the four-person staff by one and the upcoming retirement of the executive director is progressing, along with the potential hiring of a new employee.
 Rest assured, staff is still on hand to help answer questions, provide updates, print the magazine, and work toward a successful 2020 season.
 Staff has also applied for some of the government help.

 - As you might have read in the minutes of the January board meeting and what is printed in the next issue of the Handball Magazine (already at press) is that we planned on a small increase in membership dues on June 1.
 This increase has been postponed.